Accused doc’s wife among nurses named in wrongful-death suit

-COLUMBUS, Ohio (AP) — A lawsuit alleges an Ohio hospital patient was given a lethal painkiller overdose in 2015 by a nurse now married to the doctor who ordered that dose and is under investigation.
+COLUMBUS, Ohio (AP) — A wrongful-death lawsuit against an Ohio doctor accused of ordering potentially fatal doses of pain medication for hospital patients alleges a nurse now married to him administered one of the excessive doses he ordered in 2015.

-The Columbus-area Mount Carmel Health System found now-fired Dr. William Husel (HYOO’-suhl) ordered potentially fatal doses for at least 28 patients.
+It’s among the growing list of at least a dozen cases brought since the Columbus-area Mount Carmel Health System found intensive care doctor William Husel ordered potentially fatal doses for at least 28 patients over several years, mostly at Mount Carmel West hospital.

+Some families are questioning whether drugs were wrongly used to hasten patients’ deaths intentionally or possibly illegally without their knowledge, and whether pharmacists and nurses ignored safeguards when approving and administering medication.

-Mount Carmel apologized and put 23 pharmacists, nurses and managers on leave pending investigation.
-It won’t say whether they include Mariah Baird, who married Husel in 2017.
+Mount Carmel fired Husel in December, then publicly apologized and put 23 pharmacists, nurses and managers on leave pending investigation.

 Most Read Nation & World Stories